Doodleverse/dash_doodler/README.md

 * By default now only uses 3 trees per image to update the RF model
 * Each setting default now displayed on control panel
 * class_weight="balanced_subsample", min_samples_split=3

+03/17/21
+* max samples now 1e5, subsampled thereafter from all values (new and concatenated from file)
+* crf_refine now loops through 5 different 'rolled' versions of the label/image combo and and an average is taken.
+Rolling (wot I made up) is shifting an image and unary potentials on the x axis and recomputing the label raster in the shifted position, then unrolling back and averaging down the stack of unrolled label rasters
+* min_samples_split=5 in RF
+* in `predict_folder.py`, now loops through 5 different 'rolled' versions of the label/image combo and a weighted average is taken
+* added a 'sample' set to test `predict_folder.py`, and provide model
+* provided a 'clean' yml file (no version numbers) and added tqdm as a dependency
+* program now reads in default values from `src\defaults.py` or `my_defaults.py`(see below)
+* program uses SIGMA_MAX and SIGMA_MIN from  `src\defaults.py` or `my_defaults.py`(see below) rather than hard-coded in
+* created `refine_labels.py` (not yet documented)
+* program now writes and reads `my_defaults.py` that keeps track of your settings preferences
+* IP address (http://127.0.0.1:8050/) now displayed in terminal window
+* added example workflow for sample dataset

 ## <a name="roadmap"></a>Roadmap